0x177/unitytergen/README.md

 # usage
 1- Create a new game object.
 Name it "generator"

-2- add a mesh renderer component and a mesh filter component
+2- Add a mesh renderer component and a mesh filter component

 2- Drag the MeshGenerator script to the generator object you just made